Thyroid Cancer and Genetics: Understanding the Link

 - Can thyroid cancer go undetected for a long time?

-Early in the progress of most thyroid malignancies, there are no indications or symptoms.
+Early in the progression of most thyroid malignancies, there are no indications or symptoms.
 Thyroid cancer can cause a lump (nodule) that may appear through the skin on your neck as it grows.
 Thyroid cancer can develop as soon as five years following exposure.
-A Goiter History (enlarged thyroid gland) A family history of thyroid cancer or thyroid illness.
+A Goiter History (enlarged thyroid gland), A family history of thyroid cancer or thyroid illness.
 Specific genetic mutations may develop cancer.

 - How does thyroid cancer make you feel?